Sandeep Routray

 I graduated from Indian Institute of Technology Kanpur in May 2021, majoring in Electrical Engineering with minors in Machine Learning.
 I worked on natural language processing, optimization algorithms, stochastic modelling, and wireless networks during my undergraduate days.

-For details, check my CV .
+For details, check my CV (short) and CV .

 Interests